Island of Lost Ships: Plot

 The film begins as an ordinary modern man, resident of Leningrad named Volodya (Gediminas Storpirshtis), quarrels with his wife.
-Then he goes outside ... and unexpectedly finds himself in 1928 Marseilles, in the body of murderer (according to the inspector who arrested him Jimmy Simpkins) Reginald Gatling.
+Then he goes outside ... and unexpectedly finds himself in 1928 Marseille, in the body of one Reginald Gatling, a murderer (according to the inspector Jimmy Simpkins, who promptly arrests him).

 Together they board a steamer which should take them to America, "closer to the electric chair".
 But at night the ship crashes and drowns for unknown reasons.
-Miraculously surviving Volodya, Jimmy, as well as charming passenger Vivian Kingman (Larissa Belogurova) - a carbon copy of Volodya's wife - board the Flying Dutchman which swam to the place of the disaster and continues to drift on the high seas.
-And then they get to an island formed from the wreckage of half-sunk ships, lost in the Sargasso Sea.
-The ruler of the island is Fergus Slayton (Arunas Storpirstis), his closest assistant is Sholom-Trepach (Konstantin Raikin).
-In addition to them, the island is inhabited by: Trepach's wife Maggie (Natalia Lapina), the historian Luders with his wife Frida (Lilian Malkina) and many more sailors, travelers, pirates.
+Miraculously surviving Volodya, Jimmy, as well as charming passenger Vivian Kingman (Larissa Belogurova) - a carbon copy of Volodya's wife - board the Flying Dutchman which floated by the place of the disaster and continues to drift on the high seas.
+Finally then they get to an island formed from the wreckage of half-sunk ships, lost in the Sargasso Sea.
+The ruler of the island is Fergus Slayton (Arunas Storpirstis), his closest assistant is Sholom the Blabber (Konstantin Raikin).
+In addition to them, the island is inhabited by: Sholom's wife Maggie (Natalia Lapina), the historian Luders with his wife Frida (Lilian Malkina) and many more sailors, travelers, pirates.
 According to custom, newcomer Vivian should choose her husband from one of the island's inhabitants.
 Slayton, who himself became fond of her, locks Volodya and Jimmy in the cooler, but they manage to free themselves and catch the ceremony of choosing the groom.
 Vivian chooses Volodya to be her husband because she is in love with him.
 Islanders arrange a magnificent wedding.
-Then comes the wedding night and Volodya confesses to Vivian that he is already married and has "came from another world."
+Then comes the wedding night and Volodya confesses to Vivian that he is already married and "came from another world."
 But now he does not care, he's in love with Vivian ...
 Meanwhile, Jimmy is watching Slayton.
 He notices the "tail" and is worried.